 The Line Extension Credit (LEC) is determined using a methodology based on revenue and cost information from the District's cost-of-service analysis (COSA).
 The COSA is the basis for the District's electric rates and is updated periodically as needed.
-Rather than a specific dollar amount, the LEC is in the form of equipment and materials along with associated labor that is furnished by the District at no upfront cost to the customer.
+Rather than a specific dollar amount, the LEC is in the form of equipment and materials along with associated labor and crew travel time that is furnished by the District at no up-front cost to the customer.

-The current LEC for Residential construction is defined as the District providing all necessary secondary service equipment, except the self-contained meter base and service conduit, in order to furnish a new residential electrical service.
+The current LEC for Residential construction is defined as the District providing all necessary secondary service equipment, except the self-contained meter base and service conduit, and crew travel time in order to furnish a new residential electrical service.
 Specifically, the District will install the following facilities at no cost to a new single-phase, 200-amp thru 600-amp residential customer: